 Lost in Translation

 An ageing, past his prime movie star and a young newlywed randomly meet in an upscale Tokyo hotel.
 Both are experiencing issues in their personal lives and find modern Tokyo a bit of a culture shock.
 Their chance meeting turns into a surprising friendship as they venture through Tokyo.
-While it is interesting watching the unexpected connection evolve, Lost in Translation also has the advantage of taking place in one of our favorite cities.
+While it is interesting watching the unexpected connection evolve, Lost in Translation also has the advantage of taking place in one of our favorite cities in the world.

 Do you agree that these are the best travel movies?
 Did your favorite travel movie make the list?